 - 1. The Health Plan will report aggregate and member-level data from a number of sources.
 In addition to the Health Plan's administrative records, CIS-specific sources for each metric are included in the MLDF.
 These include: - a.
-CIS Consent and Member Demographic Form - b.
-CIS Member Assessment/Re-Assessment Tool - c.
-CIS Health Action Plan Addendum

-C) CIS Health Action Plan Addendum Data Collection/Reporting:

-- The Health Plan shall report on CIS services that have been implemented for each new CIS member and existing CIS members.
+CIS Referral Form - b.
+CIS Consent and Member Demographic Form - c.
+CIS Member Assessment/Re-Assessment Tool - d.
+CIS Health Action Plan Addendum - C) CIS Health Action Plan Addendum Data Collection/Reporting: - The Health Plan shall report on CIS services that have been implemented for each new CIS member and existing CIS members.
 The report shall include all members that were active at any time during the reporting period.
 The report shall exclude services related to Member enrollment in Long Term Services and Supports and Special Health Care Needs. - 2.
-In Section 1, the ALDF will primarily use administrative and encounter data collected by the Health Plan.
-The Health Plan should enter the numeric data into the "value" column next to each metric in the ALDF datasheet. - a.
-All aggregate metrics in the ALDF shall be focused on activities conducted during the reporting quarter, unless otherwise specified.
-For example, "Members newly identified
+In Section 1, the ALDF-MLDF Combined Data File will include the ALDF, which will use administrative and encounter data collected by the Health Plan and data aggregated from the